ArchipelagoMW/Archipelago/README.md

 Select game difficulty.
 Affects available itempool. (default: normal)

 ```
---algorithm [{freshness,flood,vt21,vt22,vt25}]
+--algorithm [{freshness,flood,vt21,vt22,vt25,vt26,balanced}]
 ```

 Select item filling algorithm.

+### Balanced (Default)
+This is a variation of vt26 that aims to strike a balance between the overworld heavy vt25 and the dungeon heavy vt26 algorithm.
+It does this by reshuffling the remaining locations after placing dungeon items.

 ### VT26 (Default)
 Items and locations are shuffled like in VT25, and dungeon items are now placed using the same algorithm.
-It includes a slight deliberate bias against having too many desireable items in Ganon's Tower to help counterbalance the sheer number of chests in that single location.
+When gannon is not shuffled it includes a slight deliberate bias against having too many desireable items in Ganon's Tower to help counterbalance the sheer number of chests in that single location.

 ### VT25
 Items and locations are shuffled and placed from the top of the lists.
 The only thing preventing an item from being placed into a spot